breakintoprogram/next-bbc-basic/README.md

 The foundation of this port is R.T.Russell's original BBC Basic for Z80 code (for CP/M), with the CP/M specific code stripped out.
 This foundation code is just pure BASIC interpreter with no graphics, sound or file I/O support.

-I will need to add all of that in, in a manner that befits both BBC Basic, and the features available to the Next that the language was not designed to handle, such as hardware sprites.
+I will need to add all of that back in, in a manner that befits BBC Basic, whilst including all the features available to the Next in a language that was not designed to handle them, such as hardware sprites.

 ### Next Specific Modifications

 The Next version is near identical to the original language, with the following changes:

+###### Z80N instructions added to built-in assembler

+The assembler has been modified to handle Z80N instructions.
+See test_assembler_Z80N.bbc in the folder tests for a usage example.

 ###### PUT port,value[,type]